-According to Moz, citation signals are one of the top local ranking factors.
+According to Moz, one of the top local factors is citation signals.

 So you’ll want to be found for “accountant + name of city/town”.

-You can read my full guide to earning citations.
+You can read my complete guide to earning citations.

 Google My Business

-This of it like a modern Yellow Pages entry.
+This of it is like a modern Yellow Pages entry.

-GMB is a good place to start improving your rankings in Google for local search and place related searches.
+GMB is an excellent place to start improving your rankings in Google for local search and place-related searches.